Thanks to Disney, we too often think of red when we picture mermaid hair colors. Everyone’s favorite ginger princess is kind of boring, though.

 Eager to make a splash?
 The next time you hit up the hair salon, tell your stylist that you’re ready for a mermaid hair color.

 The best news is that there’s no limit to that descriptor.
 Mermaids wear their hair in a rainbow of colors.
-From pink and purple to gray and blue, you’ll find an all-over color or an eye-popping mermaid hair color combinations that’s perfect for you.
+From pink and purple to gray and blue, you’ll find an all-over color or an eye-popping mermaid hair color combinations that are perfect for you.

 There’s no single mermaid hair color, you know.
 To truly look like a mermaid, your hair must hold all the secrets of the sea.
 Shades of green, blue, purple, teal, and turquoise blend to create a flawless mermaid coif.

 Check out the pale baby blue mixed with pastel purple.
 What kind of mermaid has hair like this?
 Where would she live?
 Somewhere tropical and hot, perhaps, where the flowers grow in similar pastel shades.

 8. A Hint of Mermaid

 You don’t have to go bold and bright to release your inner mermaid.
 Let her peek through subtly colored sections of hair.
 For this ‘do, you want the platinum to show more than anything.
 Everything else is just a hint.